Jake Reed (baseball): Minnesota Twins

-The Minnesota Twins selected Reed in the fifth round, with the 140th overall selection, in the 2014 MLB Draft.
+The Minnesota Twins selected Reed in the fifth round, with the 140th overall selection, in the 2014 Major League Baseball draft.
 He signed with the Twins, receiving a $350,000 signing bonus.

-Reed began the 2014 season with the Elizabethton Twins of the Rookie-level Appalachian League, and was promoted to the Cedar Rapids Kernels of the Class A Midwest League during the season.
+Reed began the 2014 season with the Elizabethton Twins of the Rookie-level Appalachian League, and was promoted to the Cedar Rapids Kernels of the Single–A Midwest League during the season.
 He finished the 2014 season with a 3–0 win–loss record, an 0.30 ERA, seven saves, and 39 strikeouts to three walks and 11 hits allowed in 30 innings pitched between the two levels.
 After the 2014 regular season, the Twins assigned Reed to the Arizona Fall League (AFL).
 In week one of the AFL season, he was named the Pitcher of the Week.

-The Twins assigned Reed to the Chattanooga Lookouts of the Class AA Southern League to start the 2015 season, but he struggled, and was demoted to the Fort Myers Miracle of the Class A-Advanced Florida State League.
+The Twins assigned Reed to the Chattanooga Lookouts of the Double–A Southern League to start the 2015 season, but he struggled, and was demoted to the Fort Myers Miracle of the High–A Florida State League.
 He returned to the Arizona Fall League after the season.
-The next year, Reed returned to Chattanooga and the Rochester Red Wings of the Class AAA International League.
+The next year, Reed returned to Chattanooga and the Rochester Red Wings of the Triple–A International League.
 In 2017, Reed again pitched for Rochester and Chattanooga, recording a 2.13 ERA in 27 games.
 Reed spent the 2018 season in Rochester, recording a stellar 1.89 ERA in 30 appearances.
 He remained in Rochester for the 2019 season, pitching to a 5–3 record and 5.76 ERA in 45 games.
 Reed did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He became a free agent on November 2, 2020.